WeifeiJin/weifeijin.github.io/_pages/about.md

 News
 ======
+- **03/2025**: Our paper on boosting the transferability of audio adversarial examples was accepted by *ICME 2025*.
 - **01/2025**: Our paper on speech privacy protection against eavesdroppers was accepted by *USENIX Security 2025*.
 - **09/2024**: We successfully received funding from the Beijing Natural Science Foundation Undergraduate “QiYan” Program.
 - **04/2024**: Our paper on audio adversarial attacks was accepted by *SecTL 2024 (AsiaCCS Workshop)*.

 Projects
 ======